Yashika-Kadiyan/DataScience001/ML Project Tesla_Stock/Readme.md

 ### Tesla Stock Price Prediction Coffeee.io
 This project is based on Machine Learning to predict the Tesla Stock price.
-Here we use python libraries to predict the optimal price of Tesla.
+Here we use python libraries to predict the optimal price of Tesla Stock.
 The dataset used in this project is from August 2014 to August 2017.
 For more convenience, I have uploaded file Tesla_Stock.csv*

 #### Library used